tbbstny/SerenityCucumberStudy/README.md

 ## <a name="driver"></a> Serenity @driver tag to force use of specifc browser
-Serenity recognizes the @driver tag used to force Cucumber Features/Scenarios to use a specific browser:
+Serenity recognizes the @driver tag used to force Cucumber Features/Scenarios to use a specific browser: <br />
 @driver:chrome, @driver:firefox, @driver:iexplorer, @driver:phantomjs

 ## <a name="dontrun"></a> Pending/Skipping Scenarios in Serenity Cucumber
-Serenity recognizes the following tags, and should report on Cucumber Features/Scenarios without actually executing them:
+Serenity recognizes the following tags, and should report on Cucumber Features/Scenarios without actually executing them: <br />
 @ignore, @pending, @skip, @wip, @manual